Distilled Thompson Sampling: Practical and Efficient Thompson Sampling via Imitation Learning: Related work

+There is a substantial body of work on Thompson sampling and its variants that use computationally efficient subroutines.
+We give a necessarily abridged overview of how our algorithm situates with respect to the extensive literature on bandits, approximate inference, and imitation learning.

-\textbf{Related work} Many authors have showed regret bounds for TS~\citep{AgrawalGo12, AgrawalGo13a, KaufmannKoMu12, GopalanMaMa14, HondaTa14, RussoVa14c, AbeilleLa17, RussoVaKaOsWe18}; we refer the reader to the recent tutorial~\citep{RussoVaKaOsWe18} for a comprehensive overview.
-We build on the insights of~\citet{RussoVa14c}, and show that our imitation algorithm retains the advantageous properties of TS, achieving (gap-independent) Bayes regret comparable to the \emph{best} UCB algorithm.
+A number of authors have showed that Thompson sampling achieves optimal regret for multi-armed bandits~\citep{AgrawalGo12, AgrawalGo13a, KaufmannKoMu12, HondaTa14}.
+We refer the reader to the recent tutorial by~\citet{RussoVaKaOsWe18} and references therein for a comprehensive overview.~\citet{AgrawalGo13b, AbeilleLa17} showed regret bounds for linear stochastic contextual bandits for a Thompson sampling algorithm with an uninformative Gaussian prior, and~\citet{GopalanMaMa14} studied finite parameter spaces.~\citet{RussoVa14c} established Bayesian regret bounds for Thompson sampling with varying action sets (which includes, in particular, contextual bandits); ~\citet{RussoVa16} provides an information-theoretic analysis that makes explicit the dependence on the prior (see also~\citet{BubeckEl16}).
+We build on the insights of~\citet{RussoVa14c}, and show that our imitation algorithm retains the advantageous properties of batch Thompson sampling, achieving (gap-independent) Bayes regret comparable to the \emph{best} batch UCB algorithm.

-The performance of explore-exploit algorithms like TS depend on having access to well-calibrated probabilistic predictions.
-Obtaining a balance between predictive accuracy, time, and space can be challenging in the context of large datasets with over-parameterized models.
-Exact posterior sampling from even the simplest Gaussian linear models has a time complexity of $O(n^2)$, where $n$ is the number of model parameters; this assumes that the root decomposition of the covariance matrix has been computed and cached, which incurs a cost of $O(n^3)$.
+Practical performance of Thompson sampling depends on having access to well-calibrated probabilistic predictions.
+Obtaining a balance between predictive accuracy, computational time, and memory requirements can be challenging in the context of large datasets with overparameterized models.
+Exact posterior sampling from even the simplest Gaussian linear models has a time complexity of $O(n^2)$, where $n$ is the number of model parameters\footnote{This assumes the root decomposition of the covariance matrix has been cached, which incurs a cost of $O(n^3)$.}.
 A common strategy used by some variational inference methods is to use a mean-field approach where parameters are assumed to be independent \citep{blundell2015weight}.
 This assumption can decrease sampling costs from $O(n^2)$ to $O(n)$, where $n$ is the number of parameters.
-However, \citet{RiquelmeTuSn18} found that TS using such approaches often leads to poorer empirical performance.
+However, \citet{RiquelmeTuSn18} found that batch Thompson sampling using such approaches often leads to poor empirical performance.